abramhindle/ttwl-cli-saveedit/README-saves.md

 At its most basic, you can run the editor with only an input and output file, and it will simply load and then re-encode the savegame.
-For instance, in this example, `old.sav` and `new.sav` will be identical as far as BL3 is concerned:
+For instance, in this example, `old.sav` and `new.sav` will be identical as far as WL is concerned:

-    bl3-save-edit old.sav new.sav
+    ttwl-save-edit old.sav new.sav

 If `new.sav` exists, the utility will prompt you if you want to overwrite it.
 If you want to force the utility to overwrite without asking, use the `-f`/`--force` option:

-    bl3-save-edit old.sav new.sav -f
+    ttwl-save-edit old.sav new.sav -f

 As the app processes files, it will output exactly what it's doing.
 If you prefer to have silent output (unless there's an error), such as if you're using this to process a group of files in a loop, you can use the `-q`/`--quiet` option:

-    bl3-save-edit old.sav new.sav -q
+    ttwl-save-edit old.sav new.sav -q

 Note that currently, the app will refuse to overwrite the same file that you're editing.
 You'll need to move/rename the `new.sav` over the